Medicare Part D: Eligibility and enrollment

 To enroll in Part D, Medicare beneficiaries must also be enrolled in either Part A or Part B. Beneficiaries can participate in Part D through a stand-alone prescription drug plan or through a Medicare Advantage plan that includes prescription drug benefits.
 Beneficiaries can enroll directly through the plan's sponsor or through an intermediary.
 Medicare beneficiaries who delay enrollment into Part D may be required to pay a late-enrollment penalty.
 In 2019, 47 million beneficiaries were enrolled in Part D, which represents three-quarters of Medicare beneficiaries.

 Plans offered

 Part D benefits are provided through private plans approved by the federal government.
 The number of offered plans varies geographically, but a typical enrollee will have dozens of options to choose from.
 Although plans are restricted by numerous program requirements, plans vary in many ways.
 Among other factors, enrollees often compare premiums, covered drugs, and cost-sharing policies when selecting a plan.

 Medicare offers an interactive online tool that allows for comparison of coverage and costs for all plans in a geographic area.
 The tool lets users input their own list of medications and then calculates personalized projections of the enrollee's annual costs under each plan option.
 Plans are required to submit biweekly data updates that Medicare uses to keep this tool updated throughout the year.

+In 2021, a new program, the Senior Savings Model, was introduced which was aimed at reducing out-of-pocket costs for insulin.